 the ability of interested persons to consider and provide their views on the CPP proposal.

+When considering whether a modification or exemption is likely to detract, to an extent that is more than minor, from the processes listed in subclauses (2)(a)-(c), the Commission may have regard to the size of the supplier’s business.

 A modification or exemption will only apply for the purposes of assessing compliance of a CPP application under s 53S(1) of the Act—

 if the Commission has previously approved a request by a CPP applicant for the modification or exemption in accordance with clause 5.1.7;